florian-beetz/bachelor-thesis/thesis.md

 * A migration of an application to Java 9 without modularizing it largely depends on the availability of compatible versions of dependencies.
-  A full migration of any application without taking compromises in the functionality of the application is only possible, when the dependencies are updated to be compatible with Java 9.
+  A full migration of any application without making compromises in the functionality of the application is only possible when the dependencies are updated to be compatible with Java 9.
-  In some cases incompatibilities of dependencies can be worked around with the many command line switches provided to make migration easier, but this only delays the inevitable effort to update to a new version of the dependency.
+  In some cases, incompatibilities of dependencies can be worked around with the many command line switches provided to make migration easier, but this only delays the inevitable effort to update to a new version of the dependency.
-* Modularizing an application with +JPMS requires a well maintained system architecture to be able to extract cleanly encapsulated modules.
+* Modularizing an application with +JPMS requires a well-maintained system architecture to be able to extract cleanly encapsulated modules.
   Tightly coupled components can only be extracted as modules with much effort in refactoring the application.